 Lee Phang’s head rolled towards the gate.

-“Sacred wood,” Lo Pheng whispered when the next arrow bounced off the monster’s shoulder, and Liu Chen the half-pint flew sideways, his hand crushed.
+“Sacred wood,” Lo Pheng whispered when the next arrow bounced off the monster’s shoulder, and Liu Chen the half-pint flew sideways, his hand a bloody mess.

 “Jang Tao…” Lo Pheng rasped as he swallowed the blood gushing down his throat.
 He could feel the sparks of valor from his ancestors dwindle and turn to ash.

 The monster spread its arms and roared: “Jang Tao!
-Come to me!”
+Show yourself!”

 On the third floor of the burgomaster’s house a window flew open and in it appeared the warrior-of-courage with a musket in his hands.